 How do you create highly effective YouTube thumbnails?
 Here are some tips.

-- Use appropriate YouTube thumbnail size: YouTube requires all thumbnails images to be 1280 x 720 pixels and 640 pixels width.
+- Try to use the appropriate YouTube thumbnail size: YouTube requires all thumbnails images to be 1280 x 720 pixels and 640 pixels in width.

-- Use quality images for your thumbnail background
+- You will need to use quality images for your thumbnail background

 - Add a title in your thumbnails

-- Use the right font for your thumbnails
+- Using the right font for your thumbnails is key

 - Brand your YouTube thumbnails